450/speedrun.com/README.md

 #### Other Minor Changes

 * `href` attributes have been dropped from `<a>` elements where unnecessary.
+* The vertical scrollbar is no longer visible by default on pages which do not need it.

 ### CSS Rewritten and Restructured